 I am of “the wind.”
 It “blows wherever it pleases.
 You hear its sound, but you cannot tell where it comes from or where it is going.
 So it is with everyone born of the Spirit.”
 So it is with me.

-Sara is proud to be a double gator having gotten her Bachelors in Anthropology with a minor in Art History from UF.
-Despite being a ‘museum-protester’ as a child, she cemented her love for museums after learning the behind-the-scenes of the field through an undergraduate class with Dr. Susan Defrance as well as volunteer work during her undergrad.
+Sara is proud to be a double gator having gotten her Bachelors in Anthropology with a minor in Art History from She cemented her love for museums after learning the behind-the-scenes of the field through an undergraduate class as well as volunteer work during her undergrad.
 Once deciding on this path, she interned for the Harn Museum of Art in the Education department as the Community Programs and Outreach Intern in the Spring of 2022.
 Her primary goal during her time in this program is to take the principles of critical museum theory and translate them into the museum education sub-field.
 Her work thus far has taken her to the Appleton Museum of Art in Ocala and the Glazer Children’s Museum in Tampa.
 Her research predominately focuses on how to bridge connections between the worlds of informal and formal education by creating programs that utilize facets of both.

 Becky received her BA in History with a minor in Art History from the University of Central Florida in 2020.
 After graduation she took a year off school to gain hands on experience in the museum field.
 She worked as a docent at the Sanford History Museum and interned at the Albin Polasek Museum and Sculpture Garden.
 These experiences fostered her passion for museum work and gave her expertise in curatorial and archival work.
 Becky is incredibly excited about the decolonizing lens through which this program studies museums.
 She hopes to focus her study on the censorship that occurs inside museums and bring light to those that are underrepresented within the museum space.